White House hides photo of gun law repeal

 That database is used by the FBI to determine who is able to purchase a firearm.

-The National Rifle Organization, an influential gun lobby, was not the only opponent of the Obama-era gun control measure.
+The National Rifle Association, an influential gun lobby, was not the only opponent of the Obama-era gun control measure.

 The ACLU, a prominent civil-rights organisation, and mental health advocacy organisations backed the repeal that was signed by Mr Trump.